elotroalex/s23-intro-dh/general.md

 ### Assessment and Grading

-- 10% Paper Annotation Exercise
-- 30% Class Participation
+- 20% Class Engagement
+- 20% Pair Presentations
+- 20% Breaking Down a Text or Corpus Analysis Paper
-- 30% Midterm Exam
+- 20% Midterm Exam
-- 30% Final Paper
+- 20% (Editing the) Final Paper

+- +20% Bonus Round

 To learn more, please visit the [assignments page]({{"/assignments.html" | relative_url}}).